Scorpion Facts and Information

 The smallest species of Scorpions are only about ½ an inch in size.
 The largest of them can be up to 7 ½ inches.
 They are going to be a variety of colors that allow them to blend in well with the surrounding areas.
 They can be brown, black, or even a greenish color.

 The Scorpion has been able to survive on Earth for millions of years.
 That means they are very adaptable with the type of body that they already have.
 Early fossil remains are dated about 430 million years ago.
-They are found to live on every continent other than Australia.

 Top Scorpion Facts